openshift/microshift/docs/contributor/image_mode.md

         "created_by": "kernel-core-5.14.0-427.26.1.el9_4.x86_64"
 ```

-When a `bootc` image is started, it uses the host kernel, which is not necessarily
+When a `bootc` image is started as a container, it uses the host kernel, which is
-the same one used for building the image.
-This means that the `openvswitch` module
+not necessarily the same one used for building the image.
+This means that the
-cannot be loaded in the container due to the kernel version mismatch with the
+`openvswitch` module cannot be loaded in the container due to the kernel version
-modules present in the `/lib/modules` directory.
+mismatch with the modules present in the `/lib/modules` directory.

 One way to work around this problem is to pre-load the `openvswitch` module before
 starting the container as described in the [Run Container](#run-container) section.